load packages

 - What the interaction means: The effect of annual income on the interest rate differs by -0.016 when the income is source verified compared to when it is not verified, holding all else constant.

-for source verified: If the income is source verified, we expect the interest rate to decrease by 0.023% (-0.007 + -0.016) for each additional thousand dollars in annual income, holding all else constant.
+- Interpreting annual_incomefor source verified: If the income is source verified, we expect the interest rate to decrease by 0.023% (-0.007 + -0.016) for each additional thousand dollars in annual income, holding all else constant.

 Data manipulation 4: Create interaction variables

-Defining the interaction variable in the model formula as verified_income * annual_income_th_cent
+Defining the interaction variable in the model formula as verified_income * annual_income_th_cent is an implicit data manipulation step as well

 Rows: 50